Joe Ironside: Non-League

 Ironside signed for Conference Premier club Alfreton Town permanently on 15 January 2015 on a one-and-a-half-year contract after being released by Sheffield United.
 He left Alfreton by mutual consent on 5 February 2016 before signing for their National League North rivals Nuneaton Town three days later.

 Ironside signed for National League North club Kidderminster Harriers on 21 March 2017 on a contract until June 2019 for a five-figure fee.
 He joined Kidderminster's National League North rivals York City on 12 November 2018 on loan until 11 January 2019.
 He was recalled by Kidderminster on 7 January 2019 having made 10 appearances for York without scoring.

 Macclesfield Town

 Ironside turned down the offer of a new long-term contract with Kidderminster to sign for League Two club Macclesfield Town on 5 June 2019 on a one-year contract.

 Cambridge United

 On 1 August 2020, Ironside joined League Two club Cambridge United signing a two-year deal.
-He joined ex-Norwich City midfielder Wes Hoolahan at the Abbey Stadium who signed earlier that week.

-Ironside made his debut for the U's in 1–0 win over Birmingham City in the first round of the EFL Cup.
+He made his debut for the U's in 1–0 win over Birmingham City in the first round of the EFL Cup.
 A week later he opened his account in the League Two opener against Carlisle United picking up the ball on the edge of the area before sweeping in a shot into the bottom right hand corner.